acatone-git/TSP-CustomCollection/README.md

 # Instructions

- ## 1. Create / Naming the Custom Collection
+ ## 1. Create / Name the Custom Collection

 - Download & extract the TSP-CustomCollection archive from the [release page](https://github.com/acatone-git/TSP-CustomCollection/releases)
 - Rename the extracted folder & the "Rename_&_Run.bat" file to whatever you wish to name your collection